Healthy Homes Assessment Napier

 Draught Stopping Napier

-You don’t need to block off holes or gaps in the construction.
-For instance, small gaps around doors and windows may be required to allow for the movement of the building as the house gets warmer and cooler, in order to let them be shut and opened, rather than being stuck.
-We will examine all windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the building as the household gets warmer and cooler, so that they can still be shut and opened, rather than being stuck.
+We will examine all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections